Canariiii/LearnEdge/README.md

 The icons used in the app are from <a href="https://ant.design/components/icon">Ant Design</a> and <a href="https://fontawesome.com/icons">FontAwesome</A>.

 Components used are from <a href="https://ant.design/components/overview">Ant Design</a>.

+## Repository

+I have been working with develop branch and issue branches, each issue branch destinated for the issues posted in the Roadmap that I showed <a href="#roadmap">here</a>.

+The main branch is called "<a href="https://github.com/Canariiii/LearnEdge">main</a>".

+## Technologies

 [Express.js]: https://img.shields.io/badge/express.js-000000?style=for-the-badge&logo=express&logoColor=white
 [Express-url]: https://expressjs.com/